MorrisPenasso/loginLogoutWithSequelize/README.md

 # loginLogoutWithSequelize
 ### **Login and logout process with NodeJS and Sequelize**

-This is a project built with NodeJS, ExpressJS and Sequelize.
+This project is the continuation of "apiWithSequelize" project built with NodeJS, ExpressJS and Sequelize.

 I show how it work the login/logout process working with API and Sequelize.